1. About The Collaborative Institutional Training Initiative (CITI) Program

 Researchers from NUS

 As of 1 April 2010, the NUS-IRB has implemented the requirement for CITI certification beginning with all NUS researchers in biological sciences and biomedical research.
 Please refer to the DPRT Circular on CITI Training for more details.
-Researchers who submit their biomedical research applications to the IRB for ethics review from 1 April 2010 would also need to submit a copy of their CITI certificate (completion report) together with their IRB applications.
+Researchers who submit their biomedical research applications to the IRB for ethics review from 1 April 2010 would also need to submit a copy of their CITI certificate (completion report) for the Biomedical Research - Basic/Refresher course together with their IRB applications.
 The NUS-IRB also strongly encourages social scientists to complete the training program for Social, Behavioural and Educational Research for Human Subjects.

 To proceed with your training, please click on this link.
 NUS researchers should register using their NUS email accounts.